flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.Rmd.md

 ### (Bonus) Mega CD Sound

 Here is an interesting fact, the Mega CD add-on provided two extra channels for Audio CD (among other things).
 One of its most famous games, Sonic CD, featured very impressive compositions but, like all games, it had to loop.
 The problem was that looping tracks on a 1x CD reader exposed noticeable gaps.
-So, the game included loop fillers that were executed from another PCM chip while the CD header was returning to the start.
+So, the game included loop fillers that were executed from another PCM chip while the CD head was returning to the start.

 For some reason, these fillers are only found on early betas of the game and they didn't make it for the release.
 However, the 2011 remake finally included them.